Arc-Computer/arc-memory/docs/roadmap/sdk_refactoring_plan.md

 ## Target Architecture

-Drawing inspiration from NVIDIA's AIQ framework, we'll adopt a plugin-based architecture that treats all components as function calls, enabling true framework agnosticism:
+Drawing inspiration from NVIDIA's AIQ framework and Neo4j's GraphRAG approach, we'll adopt a plugin-based architecture that treats all components as function calls, enabling true framework agnosticism and database flexibility:

 ```bash
 ┌─────────────────────────────────────────────────────────────┐